Therapy For Infidelity

 What does infidelity therapy after an affair look like?

 A partner's infidelity can be a traumatic event that can leave a couple at a loss for how to move forward.
 Individuals may struggle to process the affair, while couples may struggle to envision how they can rebuild trust and find healing.
 In these cases, counseling could be a useful resource.
+Therapists and counselors can help you navigate and heal from your trauma.

 Couples counseling

-Therapy can take multiple forms.
+Therapy and marriage counseling can take multiple forms.
 For instance, couples who want to attempt to work together to move forward from an affair may consider couples therapy or marriage counseling.
 During couples therapy, the injured partner and the other partner can work with a therapist to address various factors, including the root causes of disconnect in the relationship, the emotions it brought up, and how to improve their communication and rebuild the relationship.

 Individual counseling with a therapist